davan690/jomuller.github.io/about.md

 This is another blog about data science.
 I'm not sure this place could be useful to someone but at least it help me to formalize some ideas.
 I'm a french Medical Doctor specialized in Public Health.
 My goal is to become a proficient data scientist in infectious diseases prevention.

-You can contact me by email at jomuller AT jom DOT link.
+You can contact me by email at blog AT jom DOT link.

 If you want to know more about my professionals skills, you are welcome to contact me on [LinkedIn](http://fr.linkedin.com/in/jorismuller).